-THREE MONTHS ENDED MARCH 30, 1996

-(DOLLARS IN N MILLIONS)

-Reduction of interest due to application of the proceeds from the Offerings Reduction of interest due to application of the \$ (4.6) \$ (19.6)

-proceeds of the 1995 Stock Offering Reduction in interest due to application of the proceeds from the Note Offering to repay indebtedness (14.7)

-incurred under the Credit Agreement (3.3) (14.0)

-Estimated interest on the Notes at 9 3/8% 4.7 18.8

-Estimated interest on borrowings to finance

-the AI Acquisition 39.6

-Elimination of interest on AI debt refinanced (12.6)

-Estimated interest on borrowings to finance the Masland

-Acquisition 7.6 32.4

-Elimination of interest on Masland debt refinanced Other changes in interest expense, commitment fees and amortization of deferred finance fees due to the Note Offering, the New Credit Agreement, and the refinancing of the prior credit facility with the (1.1) (3.8)

-Credit Agreement .5 3.0

-\$ 3.8 \$ 29.1
+THREE MONTHS ENDED MARCH 30, 1996 YEAR ENDED DECEMBER 31, 1995 (DOLLARS IN MILLIONS) Reduction of interest due to application of the proceeds from the Common Stock Offering \$ (4.6) \$ (19.6) proceeds of the 1995 Stock Offering Reduction in interest due to application of the proceeds from the Note Offering to repay indebtedness (14.7) incurred under the Credit Agreement (3.3) (14.0) Estimated interest on the Notes at 9 3/8% 4.7 18.8 Estimated interest on borrowings to finance the AI Acquisition 39.6 Elimination of interest on AI debt refinanced Estimated interest on borrowings to finance the Masland (12.6) Acquisition 7.6 32.4 Elimination of interest on Masland debt refinanced Other changes in interest expense, commitment fees and amortization of deferred finance fees due to the Note Offering, the New Credit Agreement, and the refinancing of the prior credit facility with the (1.1) (3.8) Credit Agreement .5 3.0 \$ 3.8 \$ 29.1 ===== ======

-====== =======

-(5) Reflects the income tax effects of the operating and financing adjustments.

-(6) The adjustment to weighted average shares outstanding represents the following:
+- (5) Reflects the income tax effects of the operating and financing adjustments. - (6) The adjustment to weighted average shares outstanding represents the following:

-THREE MONTHS ENDED MARCH 30, 1996 YEAR ENDED DECEMBER 31, 1995

-Effect of the issuance of 7.5 million shares pursuant

-to the Offerings 7.5 7.5

-Effect of the issuance of 10.0 million shares pursuant

-to the 1995 Stock Offering 7.3

-Conversion of certain Masland stock options into Lear stock options in connection with the Masland
+THREE MONTHS ENDED MARCH 30, 1996 YEAR ENDED DECEMBER 31, 1995 Effect of the issuance of 7.5 million shares pursuant to the Common Stock Offering 7.5 7.5 to the 1995 Stock Offering Conversion of certain Masland stock options into Lear stock options in connection with the Masland 7.3 Acquisition .2 .
+2 7.7 15.0 ===== =====

-Acquisition .2 .2

-7.7 15.0

-=== =====

 - (7) "EBITDA" is operating income plus depreciation and amortization.
-EBITDA does not represent and should not be considered as an alternative to net income or cash flow from operations as determined by generally accepted accounting principles. - (8) The AI Pro Forma information reflects (i) AI historical unaudited results of operations for the period from January 1, 1995 through August 17, 1995, the date on which AI was acquired by the Company; (ii) the unaudited historical results of operations of Plastifol from January 1, 1995 through the date of the AI Acquisition and (iii) adjustments to reflect interest on borrowings by AI to finance the Plastifol Acquisition, amortization of goodwill and the related income tax effects of such adjustments.
+EBITDA does not represent and should not be considered as an alternative to net income or cash flow from operations as determined by generally accepted accounting principles. - (8) The AI Pro Forma information reflects (i) AI historical unaudited results of operations for the period from January 1, 1995 through August 17, 1995, the date on which AI was acquired by the Company, (ii) the unaudited historical results of operations of Plastifol from January 1, 1995 through the date of the AI Acquisition and (iii) adjustments to reflect interest on borrowings by AI to finance the Plastifol Acquisition, amortization of goodwill and the related income tax effects of such adjustments.
 The results from operations of AI for the three months ended March 30, 1996 and for the period subsequent to August 17, 1995 are included in the historical results of the Company. - (9) Reflects the elimination of the extraordinary loss on refinancing of the prior credit facility.
 Such loss would have been incurred in a prior period had the Pro Forma Transactions taken place as of the beginning of the periods presented.